ammarahnizam/APItestingTask/README.md

 About Project:
-This is a small project in which a Vontact Agenda  Rest api is automated using Cypress Framework
+This is a small project in which a Contact Agenda Rest api is automated using Cypress and Mocha Framework

 Pre-requisites:
 =====================